acron0/farsight-orb/README.md

 ## Development

+First

+    git submodule init
+    git submodule update

-Open a terminal and type `lein repl` to start a Clojure REPL (interactive prompt).
+Then open a terminal and type `lein repl` to start a Clojure REPL (interactive prompt).

 In the REPL, type